Get to Know Vine Jet

 Leisure time activities include reading, hiking, kayaking, traveling with his spouse, Jani, assisting former students with currency requirements, and coming to terms with his Border Collie, Cooper.

-Gary and Jani enjoy time with their daughters and families, including young grandsons, Rye, Korbin, and Emmett.
+Gary and Jani enjoy time with their daughters and families, including young grandsons, Rye, Korbin, Emmett and Alberto.

 Casey Topallian, GIV Captain